 The result of all this research was that in 1998 Ciba Vision (now Alcon) were the first to release a daily disposable multifocal contact lens - Focus Daily Progressives -

-The research didn’t stop there, manufacturers soon started to incorporate the advanced silicone hydrogel material to bring a wide range of Multifocal contact lenses on to the market, such as Johnson and Johnson’s 1 Day Acuvue Moist Multifocal and Alcons Air Optix Plus HydraGlyde.
+The research didn’t stop there, manufacturers soon started to incorporate the advanced silicone hydrogel material to bring a wide range of Multifocal contact lenses on to the market, such as Johnson and Johnson’s 1 Day Acuvue Moist Multifocal and Alcons Air Optix Multifocal Plus HydraGlyde

 Unfortunately you cannot just switch to Multifocal contact lenses, they require a specific prescription, they can be more complex to get the powers exactly right, and it is strongly recommended that you have a full sight test and multifocal contact lens trial with your Optometrists before buying these lenses.
 Even a small error in distance or reading powers can make it difficult to see optimally with multifocal lenses.

-You may find that although multifocal contact lenses are as comfortable as your regular contact lenses, you will need to allow a little time to adjust using them , many people take just a few days, other take a couple of weeks and a few people find they can’t adapt to them at all.
+You may find that although multifocal contact lenses are as comfortable as your regular contact lenses, you will need to allow a little time to adjust using them, many people take just a few days, others take a couple of weeks and a few people find they can’t adapt to them at all.

-You will notice differences in your multifocal contact lens prescription than in your regular prescription, this is because a multifocal contact lens prescription needs to indicate the amount of additional power required, this is normally referred to as the Add power - this can ether be a number preceded with a sign, i.e +1.25 or may be indicated as Low, Med or High, you may also see a N or D, this stands for Addition Dominance and is an indication of which eye requires Near and which Dominant powers.
+You will notice a few differences in your multifocal contact lens prescription compared to your regular prescription, this is because a multifocal contact lens prescription needs to indicate the amount of additional power required, this is normally referred to as the Add power - this can either be a number preceded with a sign, i.e +1.25 or may be indicated as Low, Med or High, you may also see a N or D, this stands for Addition Dominance and is an indication of which eye requires Near and which Dominant powers.

 All contact lenses prescriptions require the measurements for